peterprintbv/staruml-uml-generator-extension/README.md

     - Class properties (abstract, static, visibility modifier)
     - Constants

+### TODO
+- Detect return and param types for related UML Elements.
+    - The correct UML Element should be selected based on the namespace of the variable
+- Handle cases where documentation exists already.
+Show info dialog with overwrite?
+- Replace regex function/variable detection with a more reliable approach (PHP Reflection?)

 ### Installation

 1. Show **Extension Manager** by selecting **Tools | Extension Manager**